 Step 1: Register for Iowa State Taxes

-Iowa is among the few states that do not impose a corporate or franchise tax on LLCs.
+Iowa does not impose a corporate or franchise tax on LLCs.
 The LLC members are only required to pay state and federal income taxes on the pass-through revenue.
-The state income tax rate in Iowa ranges from .36% to 8.98% (see below).

 If you choose to have your LLC taxed as a corporation, your business will be responsible for paying the state’s corporate tax.
-The current Iowa corporate tax rate is on a sliding scale from 6% to 12% of the company’s earnings.
+See chart below:

 Iowa sometimes charges an Alternative Minimum Tax (AMT) of 7.2% in certain situations.